Unmarked graves, an ‘ugly history’: W.Va. weighs mine safety

 GOP lawmakers who sponsored this year’s failed bill to eliminate state penalties for safety violations said the existence of federal inspectors made state inspectors redundant, and that companies might feel freer to bring up concerns about safety violations if they weren’t at risk of being fined.

 Under current law, companies can face thousands of dollars in fines and even prison time for failing to implement safety measures.
 The state can also close down portions of a mine, or even an entire mine.

 When he took to the House floor to decry the bill, Evans recalled the miners who lost their lives because of lax safety in West Virginia coal mines — and he spoke of the burial ground called Little Egypt.

 “We forgot about them,” he said of the men and boys buried in Havaco.
 “Are we going to forget about today’s miners, too?”

-Mike Hairston, 75, lives on Jed Bottom Road between the shaft of the old Jed mine and the graveyard.
+Mike Hairston, 75, lives near the shaft of the old Jed Mine and the graveyard.
 He is the last of four generations of Hairston men to work the mines.

-As Evans gazed at the burial plots, rain cascading over the hood of his jacket, he offered a brief prayer: “Lord, I ask that you bless the souls that left us and departed us in that mine.”
+As Evans gazed at the burial plots, rain cascading over the hood of his jacket, he offered a brief prayer.

 “They didn’t get the recognition they deserved at the time,” he said.
 “What they got were these laws that were put in place to prevent disasters like this from happening again.”